-The execution of your BFCM ecom strategy is an entirely different beast.
-However, according to Google, we’re yet to witness the upcoming entropy.
+The execution of your Black Friday Cyber Monday strategy is an entirely different beast.

 1. Start Early

 1. You got to capture your buyers’ attention early.
-There’s no use in fishing prospects amid the season when your valuable ad is just a drop in the ocean, and….
+There’s no use in finding prospects if your expensive ad is just a drop in the ocean; and….

-2. CPMs spike massively as you move closer to BFCM, making buying traffic much less profitable.
+2. CPMs spike massively as you move closer to BFCM, making buying traffic expensive.